 Our opening times differ during the BADA (March) and LAPADA (September) Fairs.
 During our annual exhibition (October) we have extended hours.

-Please see our Fairs & Exhibition pages on this site for full details.
+Please see our Fairs & Exhibition pages for full details of our 'What's in a Name' exhbition and all fairs we are attending.

 It is always advisable if travelling some distance to make a prior telephone call - 01993 703902.